Donald Trump — like it or not — is officially our President. He was sworn in today, Jan. 20, 2017, during a historical inauguration ceremony.

 Long before the inaugural ceremonies, the First Nail Ceremony marks the beginning of the long process of building the huge platform.
-This year, it took place on September 20, 2012.
-Members of the Joint Congressional Committee on Inaugural Ceremonies hammered nails into a plank.
+For this election, it took place on September 21, 2016.

 During the presidential inauguration, the president is sworn in on a Bible.
 The Bibles are often heirlooms.
 The Bible may be open or closed, and different presidents have opened the Bible to different pages.
 Ronald W. Reagan used a family Bible given to him by his mother.
 President Obama used the same Bible Abraham Lincoln used at his presidential inauguration.

 Trump was sworn in on two Bibles: One of his own that was a gift from his mother when he graduated from Sunday Church Primary School in 1955, and Lincoln's Bible, according to a press release.

 There are lots of events throughout the day during the inaugural ceremonies.
 These include the procession to the Capitol, the vice president’s swearing-in ceremony, the Inaugural Address, the Inaugural Parade and the Inaugural Ball.